Thank-You Letter for Scholarship

-Winning a scholarship is exciting, but writing a formal thank you letter when you have never done it before can be a bit intimidating.
+Winning a scholarship is exciting, but writing a formal thank you letter to the scholarship donors or committee when you have never done it before can be a bit intimidating.
 Here are some pointers on how to tackle a scholarship thank-you letter.

 What to Write In a Scholarship Thank-You Letter

 A thank you letter is just that.
 A note to express your thanks and gratitude.
-Think about what the scholarship means to you and how it will help you with your college education.
+Think about what the scholarship means to you and how it will help you as a future student and with your college education.
 Consider the motivation of the donor and why they sponsor this scholarship.
 Related to that, let them know how it will help you further your studies.

-Once you have the formatting in place (we’ll get to that in a second), it’s time to write the first paragraph.
+Once you have the personal information formatting in place (we’ll get to that in a second), it’s time to write the first paragraph.
 It’s best to start the letter off with who you are and why you’re writing.
-Thank you letters are typically short, so this paragraph will be two to three sentences.
+Thank-you letters are typically short, so this paragraph will be two to three sentences.

 Your second paragraph should speak to the impact the scholarship will have on you and your future.